 For 2022/23 an amount of R571 million has been appropriated for the development of infrastructure which represents 68 per cent of the total capital budget.
 In the outer years this amount totals R529 million, 67 per cent and R 611 million, 76 per cent respectively for each of the financial years.
-Water infrastructure receives the highest allocation of R 291 million in 2022/23 which equates to 51 per cent followed by road transport infrastructure at 18 per cent, R102 million, R93 million waste water infrastructure at 16 per cent, and then R52 million of the total capital budget, asset renewal equates to 16 per cent or R 131 million and upgrade of existing assets 12 per cent or R 98 million.
+Water infrastructure receives the highest allocation of R 291 million in 2022/23 which equates to 51 per cent followed by road transport infrastructure at 18 per cent, R102 million, R93 million waste water infrastructure at 16 per cent, and then R52 million electricity infrastructure at 9 per cent.
+Total new assets represent 41 per cent or R 343 million of the total capital budget, asset renewal equates to 16 per cent or R 131 million and upgrade of existing assets 12 per cent or R 98 million.